Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Murwillumbah has 218 active public transport stops.
-These are served by a mix of bus routes totalling 67.
-The services provide 949 weekly passenger trips combined.
+These are served by 67 bus routes.
+Together, they facilitate 949 weekly passenger trips.

 Residents have excellent accessibility to transport, with an average distance of 120 meters to the nearest stop.
-Service frequency is 135 trips per day across all routes, which equates to roughly four weekly trips per individual stop.
+Service frequency is high, with 135 trips daily across all routes, translating to about four weekly trips per individual stop.

 Frequently Asked Questions - Transport